 “The Woodall’s support of Doylestown Health goes back decades and this gift builds on their already transformational generosity to the hospital and to our community.
 Their partnership and enthusiasm for innovation has helped to advance our Heart and Vascular programs to national renown.
 We are deeply grateful to Marv and Dee Ann and the entire Woodall family for this significant investment in the future of healthcare in our community,” said Jim Brexler, President and CEO, Doylestown Health.
-“This gift will allow us to continue to innovate and provide access to world-class heart and vascular care close to home.”
+“This gift will allow us to continue to innovate and provide access to award-winning heart and vascular care close to home.”

 A strong advocate for innovation given his career as the President of Johnson & Johnson’s Interventional Systems (JJIS), Woodall, now retired, led the team that developed balloon expandable stents, one of the most significant medical devices in recent history.
 The Woodalls involvement at Doylestown Health spans decades with investments in signature programs such as the Woodall Chest Pain Center and the BSN 2020 initiative that supports continued nursing education.